-Watch our videos to hear first hand from families and volunteers.
-See more Safe Families videos on Vimeo.
+Watch our videos stories to hear first hand from families and volunteers.
+See more Safe Families video stories on Vimeo.

 This video explains a bit about Safe Families for Children, how families are helped, and how you can get involved!